nitram84/jadx-apkspy-plugin/README.md

 * Edit methods in JADX
 * Add new classes
+* Delete classes
 * Export changes as modified APK

 ### Limitations

 Currently, this plugin is in a proof of concept state.
-Some features of the original fork like deleting classes, i18n, ... are not yet ported.

 #### Workarounds needed to recompile sources and to rebuild an APK